dmx-systems/dmx-documentation/docs/tutorial.rst

 .. image:: _static/organization-association.png

-This is a machine-readable association:
+This is a meaningful association:
-You can open the context menu of the organization with a right-click and select "What's related".
+You can open the context menu of the organization with a right-click and select "Related".
 If you have entered more than one person, you can scroll down in the detail panel to see all persons and their respective roles in the organization.

 .. image:: _static/organizational-roles.png